lsst-sqre/gafaelfawr/docs/install.rst

     The GitHub secret, obtained when creating the OAuth App as described above.
     This is not required if you are using CILogin authentication.

+``redis-password``
+    The password to use for Redis authentication.
+    This should be set to a long, randomly-generated alphanumeric string.

 ``session-secret``
     Encryption key for the Gafaelfawr session cookie.
     Generate with :py:meth:`cryptography.fernet.Fernet.generate_key`.